Why AI projects fail

 AI projects don’t fail because the technology doesn’t work.
 They fail because humans reject them.

-After 25 years watching technology implementations succeed and fail, here’s the uncomfortable truth nobody wants to admit: MIT’s latest research shows 95% of AI pilots crash and burn.
-Not because GPT-4 can’t write code.
+After 25 years watching technology implementations succeed and fail, MIT’s latest research shows 95% of AI pilots crash and burn.
+Not because GPT-4 cannot write code.
 Not because your data is messy.
 But because Sarah in accounting doesn’t trust it, Mike in sales actively undermines it, and leadership treats it like installing Microsoft Office.

-Research from RAND Corporation puts the failure rate at 80%.
-IDC says only 25% make it past pilot phase.
-But here’s what made me stop: organizations that actually measure their AI readiness see 47% higher success rates.
+Research from RAND Corporation puts the overall failure rate at 80%.
+Deloitte’s enterprise survey of 3,235 leaders across 24 countries confirms only 25% of companies have moved more than 40% of their AI projects beyond pilot stage.
 This connects to what I discovered about AI readiness assessments lying to organizations - the ones that work focus on humans, not tech.

 Why IBM Watson became a massive cautionary tale